-A little glimpse of the part of our culture that doesn’t involve appreciating nature, displacing aboriginals, or excelling at winter sports, or pretending we like native art, here’s a mix of some Canadian rock and new wave from the eh-ties.
+For a little glimpse into the part of our culture that doesn’t involve appreciating nature, displacing aboriginals, or excelling at winter sports, or pretending we like native art, here’s a mix of some Canadian rock and new wave from the eh-ties.

 Trooper – The Boys In the Bright White Sports Car

 Loverboy – Working For the Weekend (Demo Version)

 Men Without Hats – Pop Goes the World